Manual or automatic? Which coffee machine should you choose?

 Manual machine, pros and cons of this choice:

-- you have total control over the extraction phase;
+- you have total control of the extraction phase;

-- you have the personal satisfaction of extracting coffee personally and manually;
+- you have the personal satisfaction of personally and manually extracting your coffee;

-- make every single step important and cared for, making your coffee a ritual.
+- make every single step important, bringing your coffee to become a ritual.

 - you have to practice to learn how to use it well;

-- once you get the hang of it, it will be difficult to do without.
+- once you have achieved manual skills it will be difficult to drink other coffees.

-Within the category of automatic coffee machines there are several sub-categories.
+The category of automatic coffee machines includes several sub-categories.

-Automatic machines: all you have to do is press a button
+Automatic machines: all it takes is to press a button

-Automatic machines clearly have a deliberately simplified user interface, and therefore tend to have a very intuitive front, often designed for coffee pods (which are practical but have the disadvantage of not being very varied in their choice, whereas with lever machines you can actually choose the type of coffee).
-This is the kind of machine where you basically press a button and watch it make coffee for you.
-They are not very satisfying from a brewing point of view, but they are actually practical and fast, especially if you have to make two coffees at the same time.
+Automatic machines have a simplified user interface and therefore tend to show a very intuitive front part and are often designed for coffee pods (which are practical but have the defect of not being very varied in choice, while with lever machines you can just choose the type of coffee).
+This is the kind of machine where you press a button and watch it make your coffee.
+They are not very satisfying from the point of view of preparation, but in fact, they are practical and fast, especially if you have to make two coffees at the same time.

 Automatic machines, pros and cons of this choice:

-- impossibility to customise the machines or any extraction steps;
+- inability to customize the machines or any extraction step;

 Super automatic machines: even less effort